 Also refer to General Academic Regulations G1-G15.

-A fixed curriculum with very few electives is prescribed.
-A student who registers for this programme, has to submit his or her curriculum to the Programme Coordinator for approval at the beginning of each academic year.
+The student, who registers for this programme, has to submit his or her curriculum to the Programme coordinator for approval at the beginning of each academic year.

 Important information for all prospective students for 2022